rubenandrebarreiro/2d-fractals-mandelbrot-julia/README.md

 * [**_GitHub Desktop_**](https://desktop.github.com/), [**_GitKraken_**](https://www.gitkraken.com/), [**_SourceTree_**](https://www.sourcetreeapp.com/) or [**_TortoiseGit_**](https://tortoisegit.org/).

 ### Installation
-To install this application, you will only need to _download_ or _clone_ this repository and run the application locally.
+To install this application, you will only need to _download_ or _clone_ this repository and run the application locally:

 > You can do it downloading the [**_.zip file_**](https://github.com/rubenandrebarreiro/2D-fractals-mandelbrot-julia/archive/master.zip) in download section of this repository.